Skip to main content

 For Existing Users

-You have a big advantage when you already have the emails of the users you want to activate a pass.
-This typically means you already have an audience that have subscribed to your marketing communications.
-Sending an email with their unique Pass Download Link makes pass activation a simple, one-click process.
+You have a significant advantage when you already possess the email addresses of the users you want to activate a pass.
+This usually means your audience is already subscribed to your marketing communications, allowing for direct engagement.
+By sending an email containing each user’s unique Pass Download Link, you can make pass activation a seamless, one-click experience.

 Keep in mind that passes must already be created for each user in order to take this approach.